makotokw/wp-amazonjs/readme.txt

 = 0.7.1 =

+* Fixed to parse ItemID from https URL
 * Fixed Japanese translation of search form
 * Improved to display to display the error response of Product Advertising API
+* Bundle the jquery.tmpl
 * WordPress Cording Standard

 = 0.7 =